Allaman/knowledge.rootknecht.net/pages/01.home/linux-filesystem-hierarchy/.revs/20180913-203914/item.md

 contains user-land programs and data (as opposed to 'system land' programs and data)
     - *bin*  &rarr; vast majority of binaries
-    - *include* &rarr; 'header files', needed for compiling user space source code.
+    - include # 'header files', needed for compiling user space source code.
-    - *lib* &rarr; contains program libraries.
+    - lib # contains program libraries.
-    - *lib64*
+    - lib64
-    - *local* &rarr; self-compiled or third-party programs safe from being overwritten by system updates
+    - local # self-compiled or third-party programs safe from being overwritten by system updates
-    - *sbin* &rarr; contains programs for administering a system, meant to be run by 'root', e.g. chroot, useradd
+    - sbin # contains programs for administering a system, meant to be run by 'root', e.g. chroot, useradd
-    - *share* &rarr; contains 'shareable', architecture-independent files (man pages, icons, fonts etc)
+    - share # contains 'shareable', architecture-independent files (man pages, icons, fonts etc)
-    - *src* &rarr; contains the Linux kernel sources, header-files and documentation.
+    - src # contains the Linux kernel sources, header-files and documentation.
 - var
 Contains variable data like system logging files, mail and printer spools, and temporary files.
 - tmp
 files that are required temporarily